Specimens of Tyrannosaurus: "Titus"

 "Titus" is the name given to an obsidian-black skeleton of a Tyrannosaurus rex discovered in Montana's Hell Creek Formation in 2014 and excavated in 2018.
 It is 20% complete, and was named after the protagonist in Shakespeare's Titus Andronicus.
 Exhibited in the Nottingham Natural History Museum for 13 months beginning July 2021, it was during that time only the second specimen of Tyrannosaurus to be on exhibit in United Kingdom, the other being the type of the junior synonym Dynamosaurus imperosus which has the jaw on display in the Natural History Museum, London.
 External bone inspection has revealed injuries to Titus' right tibia (possibly a claw or bite wound); a deformed toe on the right foot; and a bitten and healed tail.
 The bite wound near the end of the tail indicates a possible attack by another Tyrannosaurus rex.

 The remains of "Titus" were discovered in September 2014 by commercial paleontologist Craig Pfister near Ekalaka, Carter County, Montana.
 Excavation of the specimen began in 2018, and took 18 months.
 The bones of "Titus" were shipped to conservationist Nigel Larkin in the UK, who constructed the mount using a cast of the Tyrannosaurus specimen Stan to supplement the known bones of "Titus", after scanning the bones using photogrammetry to create digital models that were 3D printed for use in the exhibition, alongside the display of the real fossil skeleton, and which remained at the museum after the end of the exhibition.
-For the exhibit at the Nottingham Natural History Museum at Wollaton Hall, Titus was reconstructed "in a walking mode, perhaps searching for prey or returning home after a hunt."
+For the exhibit at the Nottingham Natural History Museum at Wollaton Hall, Titus was reconstructed in a walking pose.